josh-mills/byzantone/README.md

 ## Running in Dev Mode

-There are three scripts set up that currently need to be run in three different terminal processes:
-1. `npm run tailwind`
-2. `npx elm-watch hot`
-3. `npm run start`
+Run `npm run dev`.
 New Tailwind classes will require a page reload.

 ## Building